-2022 Director Attendance Record
+2023 Director Attendance Record

 At Denison, we believe that attendance at meetings is a critical ingredient to an engaged and effective Board.
 Personal attendance at Board and committee meetings is expected of all directors.
 Directors can participate by video or tele-conference if they cannot attend in person.
-The table below shows the number of Board and committee meetings each director attended in 2022.